 Love face masks but never seem to have time?
 Try applying one just before you hop in the shower.
 Since the recommended period is around 10 minutes, you’ll have time to wash your hair and body before rinsing your mask off.

 For anyone who loves boiling-hot showers, we’ve got news for you: Lukewarm water is the way to go.
 As inviting as it may seem, hot water can quickly strip away your skin's natural oils, leading to drier, flakier skin.
 This is especially troubling if you have dermatological issues or are fighting dry winter skin.

 Get the best tips from the cleaning obsessed.

 Puracy crafts cleaning & care items that work really well.
 Our obsession with natural cleaning performance is our profession, and we're here to share it with you.

-Unfortunately, the majority of shampoo pH levels are between 6.0 and 7.0 – and they’re not required to share their pH values on labels.
-If you have a scalp that tends to dry out, see if a switch to pH-balanced shampoo and conditioner could be right for you.
+Unfortunately, the majority of shampoo pH levels are between 6.0 and 7.0, and you’ll almost never spot pH values on the labels.
+If you have a scalp that tends to dry out (e.g. dandruff), a switch to pH-balanced shampoo and conditioner might be helpful for you.

 With approximately the same acidity as your skin (5.5), Puracy Natural Shampoo and Conditioner have been specially formulated to reduce irritation, dryness, and itchiness.

 Use Your Shampoo Correctly